Utah: Bryce Canyon & Zion National Parks | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-This morning you shuttle to Springdale, gateway to Zion National Park and your home for the next two nights.
-After a pre-ordered lunch beside the Virgin River, you enter Zion National Park by bike, following the Pa’rus Trail as it winds into the canyon.
-At trail’s end, you meet the Zion Canyon Scenic Drive, car-free except for park service shuttles.
-Ride past magnificent sandstone monoliths throughout your ride, in one of the most scenic regions of the American West.
-There’ll be many opportunities to stop and take in more breathtaking panoramas.
-Your destination is the spectacular Temple of Sinawava, an incredible vertical wall and amphitheater 3,000 feet deep.
-Take time to admire its splendor, then ride back to the hotel.
+This morning, you shuttle to Springdale, the gateway to Zion National Park and your home for the next two nights.
+After a pre-ordered lunch beside the Virgin River, you’ll enter Zion National Park by bike, following the Pa’rus Trail as it winds into the canyon.
+At the end of the trail, you connect to the Zion Canyon Scenic Drive—closed to private vehicles and open only to park service shuttles—offering a peaceful and breathtaking ride through towering sandstone monoliths.
+Along the way, you’ll have plenty of opportunities to pause and take in the stunning scenery.

 Today's Ride Choices